Digital-Media/big_data/document/EXERCISE.md

 ### Step 5 Exercise for additional points

-Build your own example to demonstrate a complexer aggregation with a stage `geonear`, `search` (based on Lucene in Atlas Cloud)
+Build your own example to demonstrate a complexer aggregation with a stage `geonear`, `search` (based on Lucene, that is only available on Atlas Cloud)

 # Work with MongoDB Atlas Data API